Gem Show FAQs

 13. Where can I find information for show dealers and vendors?

 Go to our Gem Show Dealer and Vendor information page.

 14. How Do I Get Around the Gem Shows?

-The Tucson Gem, Mineral & Fossil Showcase consists of over 4,000 exhibitors and buyers from 42 states and 17 countries at 50 locations.
+Tucson Gem, Mineral & Fossil Showcase consists of over 4,000 exhibitors and buyers from 42 states and 44 countries at over 40 locations.
 If you want to pair your gem show stops with a tour of downtown Tucson restaurants and entertainment, use the Tucson Sun Link streetcar.
 There are plenty of parking options, here are a few useful tips: